Danic700/fileRetention/README.md

-There are two SQL events that run in the background once every minute, one for deleting links whose ttl (retention time) has passed and another for deleting files with 0 links.
+There are two SQL events that run in the background once every minute, one for deleting links whose ttl (retention time) has passed and another for deleting files with 0 links which also cleans up the storage of the files.

-A locking mechanism was implemented on the File table for each time a file gets uploaded to handle a case in which we try to add a link to a duplicate file which could expire at a certain moment an SQL event might try to delete it.
+A locking mechanism was implemented on the File table to handle a case in which a duplicate file gets uploaded and during it's processing and link creation an SQL event might try to delete it.
 Refer to fileRetention.SQL and fileServiceImpl.java for more information.